Ways to experience Indigenous culture across Ontario

 McMichael Canadian Art Collection

 Under an hour’s drive northwest of Toronto, McMichael Canadian Art Collection showcases Inuit, Iningat Ilagiit and First Nations art, including the work of popular Anishinaabe artist Norval Morrisseau (Copper Thunderbird) and acclaimed Ojibwa artist Carl Beam.
-Contemporary artists include photographer Meryl McMaster and Rebecca Belmore.
+Contemporary artists include photographers Meryl McMaster and Rebecca Belmore.

 Location: 10365 Islington Ave, Kleinburg